 As with other rewards and secured credit cards, the Discover® it Secured Card has a high APR, which can make revolving a balance especially expensive.

-Other card issuers and financial institutions have similar opportunities for relocating customers, including Citi, HSBC, and BNP Paribas.
-Additionally, some employers have relationships with local credit unions or banks that could help you get approved for a credit card.
+Several card issuers and banks, including American Express, BNP Paribas, Citi, and HSBC have transfer programs for their relocating customers.
+Additionally, some employers in the U.S. have relationships with local credit unions or banks.
 You could ask your company’s human resources department, or whoever is helping you with the relocation, about options.

 If you don’t currently have a credit card and there aren’t any employer-based options, consider one of the non-student-specific cards listed above.